moaylesbury/michaelaylesbury.github.io/individual-projects.md

 ### Go-back-N

-Sender2.py and Receiver2.py from Part 2 were extended to implement the [Go-Back-N](https://www.baeldung.com/cs/networking-go-back-n-protocol) protocol, allowing the sender window size to be greater than 1.
+Sender2.py and Receiver2.py were extended to implement the [Go-Back-N](https://www.baeldung.com/cs/networking-go-back-n-protocol) protocol, allowing the sender window size to be greater than 1.

 Different window sizes were experimented with (increasing in powers of 2 starting from 1), as well as different one-way propagation delay values (5ms, 25ms and 100ms).
 10Mbps bandwidth and 5% packet loss rate in each direction were used for the other parameters.